nodegoat/documentation/usage/API/store.md

 ### Store

 To store data through the nodegoat API you need a valid domain, a valid path, and use user authentication.
 The data you submit has to be formatted in JSON.
+Storing data in nodegoat will start a new [transaction](https://en.wikipedia.org/wiki/Database_transaction): the transaction will be commited when all data is successfully processed, or rolled back when an error occurs.

 The following URL contains the possible basic domain and path parameters:

 **Access Project 1, access Project’s data, Type 2, target Object 3, overwrite the Object with the provided JSON-formatted Object data**